 This is one of the most important rules in any rental unit.
 If you don’t outline when tenants need to pay in the rental contract, tenants won’t be obligated to pay promptly.
 You also won’t be able to assert that your tenant paid their rent late if you don’t define what a “late payment” is.
 If tenants pay their rent one day after the due date, is that considered late, or are your tenants granted a grace period?
 If the payment is late, will you charge a late fee?

-It’s critical to set this rule so that you can continue earning rental income.
+It’s critical to set this rule so that you encourage on-time rent payments and continue earning rental income.
 However, be sure to read your state laws to determine what you can and can’t charge.
-If you’ve enlisted the services of a property management company, they’ll be able to help you draft a fool-proof lease contract.
+If you’ve enlisted the services of a luxury property management company, they’ll be able to help you draft a foolproof lease contract.

 #2 Smoking areas